SmarterApp/RDW_Ingest/README.md

 ```
 Code coverage report can be found at `./build/reports/jacoco/test/html/index.html`

-### Running
-The apps are wrapped in docker containers and should be built and run that way.
-There is a docker-compose spec
-to make it easy; it runs RabbitMQ and all the RDW_Ingest applications.

 You must explicitly build the docker images:
 ```bash
 $ gradle buildImage